 The Shure SM7B (link to check the price on Amazon) is a popular mic in the broadcasting world for good reason!
 Let’s discuss the SM7B and its role in the JRE podcast in this article!

-The Shure SM7B is featured on My New Microphone’s 50 Best Microphones Of All Time.
+The Shure SM7B is also featured in the following My New Microphone articles:

 *The SM7B is the microphone used in the JRE as of the writing of this article*